Kusadasi Aegean Coast, Turkey Travel Guide

 Verify visa requirements.

-Currency and cash needs.
+Currency and how much cash you need.

 While major credit cards are widely accepted, cash often sees preference, and sometimes it is necessary for smaller purchases, local markets, street food vendors, and dolmuş fares.